 The new cinematic, "A New Dawn" is muchDarker and Edgier than previous ones, as well as being much Bloodier and Gorier.
 Darius drives his axe clean through Leona's shield and deep enough into her body to draw blood (though it wasn't fatal), Rengar leaps on Draven and gruesomely shreds him apart, Katarina has her head blown totally off her shoulders (thankfully offscreen) by Graves' explosive-shell-firing shotgun and Nautilus is a terrifying, unstoppable juggernaut that simply lumbers through Graves' best attacks without even slowing down until a critically-injured Graves blows himself up to collapse a giant stone pillar on him.

-In the new Shurima cinematic Cassiopea's transformation is far less pleasant then it was in her old lore, As it is apparently like being melted alive.
+In the new Shurima cinematic Cassiopea's transformation is far more unpleasant than it was in her old lore, apparently feeling like being melted alive.